Amhim123hd/Roblox-Scripting-Automation-Guide/16-fun-stuff.md

 ---

-## 10. ⚠️ Roblox Terms of Service & Getting Banned
+## 10. Roblox Terms of Service and Getting Banned

 **Important!**
 Roblox has rules.
 Here’s what can get you banned: